3bdalla/Tidy_Abdalla/README.md

 ### Section 1 ###

-The code begins with assigning variables that would then be used in a custom function that processes the following to a given set of parameters:
+1. The code begins with assigning variables that would then be used in a custom function that processes the following to a given set of parameters:

-1. Change the activity codes given in Y files to activity labels using a simple lookup table
-2. Bind the X data file with the activity labels and subject codes
-3. Takes the information in the features file and processes the following:
+ i.
+Change the activity codes given in Y files to activity labels using a simple lookup table ii.
+Bind the X data file with the activity labels and subject codes iii.
+Takes the information in the features file and processes the following:

    * Adds two more names in the features list called "activity" and "subjects".
 These will be the variable headers for the activity labels and subject codes, respectively.
    * Converts all the names given in the features file, into syntactically valid names, using make.names()
    * Takes this new features list and assigns it as the new column headers for the dataframe made in point No.2.

  4. The new dataframe now has activity, subjects, and variables included.
 It then processes the following:

    * The final two columns in the data set are the activity and subjects.
 These two columns are assigned to a different variable.
    * A separate data frame is created that includes only the variables that contain the word "mean".
-  * Another separate data frame is that includes only the variable that contain the word "std".
+   * Another separate data frame is created that includes only the variable that contain the word "std".
    * The above three data frames are then binded by columns to create a data frame with a format ACTIVITY-SUBJECTS-[ALL MEANS]-[ALL STDs]
    * Lastly, the weighted average and angle variables are then dropped from the final data set, due to the following points:

      * The measurements that were taken represent variables of feature vector pattern, which total to 17 measurements.
 8 of which have a XYZ 3-axial signals, which totals to 33 measurements.
      * A given set of 17 variables were then estimated out of the aforementioned 33 measurements.
 Variables that are, among other things, summary statistics of these measurements.
      * The final data set is required to have only the **mean** and **standard deviation** of each measurement.
 The information provided in the UCI feature_info file clearly mentions that the mean and standard deviation are the features affixed with *mean()* and *std()* in the features file.
      * With the above points in mind, all the columns containing the words *meanFreq* and *angle* were subsequently dropped as they do not represent the mean and standard deviation of the 33 measurements.
 33 measurements, 2 variables of each, would result in a total of 66 variables.

 5. The test and train data are then run through the function and the results are assigned to **FinalTest** and **FinalTrain** respectively, and subsequently binded by rows and named **FinalSet**.
 The FinalSet contains:

   * An activity column that's been appropriately converted to labels.